Learn. Create. Present.

 The Basics of Storytelling - lecture with discussion by Ralitsa Kamenova

 1st June 22:00 GMT

 The Basics of Storytelling - lecture with discussion

 We are on a transformation journey to a virtual artist residency.
 Along with us are artists from around the globe.
 Together we are building an inspiring program and series of lectures.
 Through collaboration, our mission is to embrace creativity at home, encourage curiosity, and enhance connectivity among artists.

 Where artists teаch artists

 Apply for the one-month program or enroll for WOC online public events

 WOC Online Residency

 - Cultural program with lectures and discussions by artists and art professionals

-- Individual discussion about your art with established artists
+- Discussion about your art with established artist

 - Building an effective online presence as an artist – Moderated discussions